Towards Privacy-Preserving Visual Recognition via Adversarial Training: A Pilot Study

 \section{Experiments}

-We present two experiments on \textit{privacy-preserving action recognition}, as proof-of-concepts for our proposed general framework.
-For the target task, we choose video-based action recognition, because it is a highly demanded feature in many smart homes and smart workplaces.
-The definition of privacy will vary by contexts, and we will study two settings: (1) avoiding the leak of person identities present in the current work; and (2) avoiding the leak of multiple privacy attributes, e.g., multiple crowdsoursed attributes studied in \cite{orekondy17iccv}.
-We emphasize that the generality of the proposed framework (\ref{task_privacy}) can fit in a vast more variety of target task and privacy information compositions.
+We present two experiments on \textit{privacy-preserving action recognition}, as proofs-of-concept for our proposed general framework.
+We choose video-based action recognition for the target task because it is a highly demanded feature in many smart homes and smart workplaces.
+The definition of privacy will vary by contexts, and we will study two settings: (1) avoiding the leak of person identities present in the current work; and (2) avoiding the leak of multiple privacy attributes, e.g., multiple crowdsourced attributes studied in \cite{orekondy17iccv}.
+We emphasize that the generality of the proposed framework (\ref{task_privacy}) can fit in a wide variety of target task and privacy information compositions.